Rum River Name-Change Movement

-The Rum River Name-Change Movement's mission is to restore the sacred Dakota
+The Rum River Name-Change Organization's mission is to change/restore the name of

-is bay located on Mille Lacs Lake named Wahkon Bay.
+"Rum" (Wahkon/Wakan) River are located.
+And there is a bay located on this lake named Wahkon Bay.
 There is also a town located on Wahkon Bay

 This sacred river currently has the faulty-English-translation name Rum, it is a profane name; and